Voxel-Fox-Ltd/VoxelBotUtils/docs/voxelbotutils.cogs.utils.errors.rst

 voxelbotutils.errors.ConfigNotSet
 -------------------------------------------

-.. autoclass:: voxelbotutils.cogs.utils.errors.ConfigNotSet
+.. autoclass:: voxelbotutils.errors.ConfigNotSet
     :members:

-    This is a subclass of `discord.ext.commands.DiabledCommand` raised exclusively by the `voxelbotutils.cogs.utils.checks.is_config_set.is_config_set` check.
+    This is a subclass of :ref:`dpy:DisabledCommand` raised exclusively by the :ref:`voxelbotutils.checks.is\_config\_set` check.
 For normal users, this should just say that the command is disabled.

 voxelbotutils.errors.InvokedMetaCommand
 -------------------------------------------

-.. autoclass:: voxelbotutils.cogs.utils.errors.InvokedMetaCommand
+.. autoclass:: voxelbotutils.errors.InvokedMetaCommand
     :members:

-    This is to be invoked by `voxelbotutils.cogs.utils.checks.meta_command.meta_command`, and should just result in a silent failure.
+    This is to be invoked by :ref:`voxelbotutils.checks.meta\_command`, and should just result in a silent failure.

 voxelbotutils.errors.MissingRequiredArgumentString
 ---------------------------------------------------------

-.. autoclass:: voxelbotutils.cogs.utils.errors.MissingRequiredArgumentString
+.. autoclass:: voxelbotutils.errors.MissingRequiredArgumentString
     :members:

-    This is a version of `discord.ext.commands.MissingRequiredArgument` that just takes a string as a parameter so you can manually raise it inside commands.
+    This is a version of :ref:`discord.ext.commands.MissingRequiredArgument` that just takes a string as a parameter so you can manually raise it inside commands.

 voxelbotutils.errors.InvalidTimeDuration
 -------------------------------------------

-.. autoclass:: voxelbotutils.cogs.utils.errors.InvalidTimeDuration
+.. autoclass:: voxelbotutils.errors.InvalidTimeDuration
     :members:

-    A subclass of `discord.ext.commands.BadArgument` that's thrown when a user passes an invalid input to a `voxelbotutils.cogs.utils.time_value.TimeValue` converter in a command.
+    A subclass of :ref:`discord.ext.commands.BadArgument` that's thrown when a user passes an invalid input to a :ref:`voxelbotutils.TimeValue` converter in a command.